 Employee Assistance Program

-Our Employee Assistance Program, provided by OhioHealth Behavioral Health, gives you and your family access to both 24/7 confidential support and up to six free visits per year.
+Our Employee Assistance Program (EAP) gives you and your family access to both 24/7 confidential support and up to eight free visits per year.

 You can talk to trained, licensed behavioral health professionals about: